-Manchester Airport, the UK’s 3rd biggest airport, saw 25,637,054 passengers pass through its doors in 2016.
+Manchester Airport, the UK’s 3rd biggest airport, saw 25,637,054 passengers pass through its doors in 2016 – this made it qualify in the top 20 busiest European airports!
 The busiest routes both internationally and domestically include, Amsterdam, Dublin, Dubai International and Tenerife.